fsmosca/UCIChessEngineProtocol/README.md

 		likely to be misinterpreted by the GUI because the GUI expects the engine to ponder on the suggested move.
 	* wtime <x>
-		white has x msec left on the clock
+		The white has x msec left on the clock.
 	* btime <x>
-		black has x msec left on the clock
+		The black has x msec left on the clock.
 	* winc <x>
-		white increment per move in mseconds if x > 0
+		This is the white increment per move in mseconds if x > 0.
 	* binc <x>
-		black increment per move in mseconds if x > 0
+		This is black increment per move in mseconds if x > 0.
 	* movestogo <x>
-      there are x moves to the next time control, this will only be sent if x > 0, if you don't get this and get the wtime and btime it's sudden death
+      There are x moves to the next time control, this will only be sent if x > 0.
+		If you don't get this and get the wtime and btime it's sudden death.
 	* depth <x>
-		search x plies only.
+		Search x plies only.
 	* nodes <x>
-	   search x nodes only,
+	   Search x nodes only.
 	* mate <x>
-		search for a mate in x moves
+		Search for a mate in x moves.
 	* movetime <x>
-		search exactly x mseconds
+		Search exactly x mseconds.
 	* infinite
-		search until the "stop" command.
+		Search until the "stop" command.
 Do not exit the search without being told so in this mode!

 * stop
-	stop calculating as soon as possible,
+	Stop calculating as soon as possible,
 	don't forget the "bestmove" and possibly the "ponder" token when finishing the search

 * ponderhit
-	the user has played the expected move.
+	The user has played the expected move.
 This will be sent if the engine was told to ponder on the same move the user has played.
 The engine should continue searching but switch from pondering to normal search.

 * quit
-	quit the program as soon as possible
+	Quit the program as soon as possible.

 Engine to GUI: